This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 1. Time and productivity loss: missing minutes that add up

-But how much time does inefficient visitor management actually waste each day?
-Consider this: if a company hosts just 12 visitors daily and each check-in takes 10 minutes—covering paperwork, host notification, and basic onboarding—that’s two hours lost every day to a manual process.
+The real cost: If a company hosts just 12 visitors daily and each check-in takes 10 minutes—covering paperwork, host notification, and basic onboarding—that's two hours lost every day to a manual process.

 2. Security risks posed by unknown visitors and uncontrolled access